 CC-404 Corrective Action Plan (CAPs).

+(a) The purpose of the CAP is to strengthen internal controls by identifying and resolving organizational weaknesses and deficiencies.
+The CAP contains data such a s a CAP Summary, CAP with Deficiency Score, Findings, Root Cause, along with the ability to track CAP status updates.

+(b) A CAP is required when the contracting activity receives an Overall PMR Risk of Non-Compliance Rating of Medium (Yellow) or High (Red).
+Depending on the frequency of occurrence, the contracting activity shall take corrective action for findings and deficiencies related to Severity 2 and 3 questions.

+CAPs shall be created and implemented by the contracting activity.
+At a minimum -

+The contracting activity reviewed shall submit a CAP within 30 business days of Final PMR Report receipt.

+The reviewed activity must complete corrective actions – if any – within the agreed timeframe, inform the PMR Team Lead of corrective actions taken, and request closure of the CAP.

+For additional information on the CAP process, please reference the ODASA(P) PMR Guidebook, section 5, and the CAP Informational Guide, located on the PMR SharePoint.

-Part 5 – ACE Annual Summary Health Report
+Part 5 – ACE ANNUAL SUMMARY HEALTH REPORT

 CC-500 Purpose.

-he ACE annual SHR is designed to strategically assess the ACE’s collective risk management and internal control-related activities identify systemic issues, and to effectively evaluate the extent to which risks to the ACE strategic objectives have been mitigated.
+The ACE annual SHR is designed to strategically assess the ACE’s collective risk management and internal control-related activities identify systemic issues, and to effectively evaluate the extent to which risks to the ACE strategic objectives have been mitigated.
 The goal of the process is to develop systematic evidence in order to support decision-making, understand how well policies and programs are working, and identify or promote possible changes that improve performance.

 CC-501 HCA Responsibilities.